How to generate an OpenAPI document with Django and Django REST framework

 with the following command:

-This command will generate an OpenAPI document in the openapi.yaml
+Running the command generates an OpenAPI document in the openapi.yaml

 OpenAPI document customization